-A tailored insurance policy should provide cover that meets your personal circumstances, offering the best possible outcome if you ever need to make a claim.
+A tailored insurance should provide cover that meets your personal circumstances, offering the best possible outcome if you ever need to make a claim.
 When reviewing your insurance to make sure it’s right for you, you should consider:

 - Your family’s financial needs if your regular income were to be lost.
 How would they cover the mortgage repayments, school fees or grocery shopping?

 Is it up to date?
 When you get a pay-rise your insurance doesn’t automatically reflect the change in your income.
 The same is true if you have children or get a mortgage.

 - Whenever your life changes, you should consider updating your insurance cover

 - Whether you may be able to get insurance cover again in the future – this may be difficult depending on your age, occupation and health circumstances.

 - The cost of your insurance cover and the impact to your account balance.

 To use the Vision Super calculator to figure out how much Death and TPD or Income Protection cover you may need visit our Calculators page.